-The province of Luxembourg, located in the south of Belgium, is a region rich in history, heritage, and abandoned sites that attract urbex enthusiasts.
-These forgotten places, full of mystery, offer a unique experience for those looking to explore places off the beaten track.
-Here are the five must-see urbex sites to discover in this beautiful province.
+The province of Luxembourg, located in southern Belgium, is a region rich in history, heritage, and abandoned sites that attract urban exploration enthusiasts.
+These forgotten places, steeped in mystery, offer a unique experience for those seeking to explore off-the-beaten-path locations.
+Here are five must-see urban exploration sites to discover in this beautiful province.

-Noisy Castle , also known as Miranda Castle, is arguably one of the most famous urbex sites in Belgium.
-Located near Celles, this 19th-century neo-gothic castle has been abandoned for years and has become a favorite spot for urban explorers.
+Noisy Castle , also known as Miranda Castle, is undoubtedly one of the most famous urban exploration sites in Belgium.
+Located near Celles, this 19th-century neo-Gothic castle has been abandoned for years and has become a favorite spot for urban explorers.

 Site Features

-- Infrastructure: Large castle with towers, majestic staircases, and vast rooms.
+- Infrastructure: Large castle with towers, majestic staircases, and vast halls.

 - Access: Demolished since 2017